-“With HOLO 3, we are outgrowing a rigid formula.
-Years into navigating disciplinary interstices, we began to notice—and question—some of the hard lines we’d drawn in our magazine.”
+“With HOLO 3, we’re outgrowing a rigid formula.
+Years into navigating disciplinary interstices, we began to question some of the hard lines drawn in the magazine.”

 HOLO’s transformation begins with its core architecture—the ‘spaces’ that organize content into thematic and/or functional sections and provide the editorial framework of the magazine.
 They dictate not only how we navigate—and fill!—a publication; they set the pace for how things flow from page to page.